SiyiP/linked-blog-starter-md/11 HEENT/**HEENT anatomy written.md

 having superior thyroid a + v = from the **external carotid to the upper portion of thyroid lateral lobes**
 - inferior thyroid a = from the thyrocervical trunk, pt 1 of the subclavian
 	-  cross posterior to carotid sheath
+	- The inferior thyroid arteries are closely associated with the middle cervical sympathetic ganglia and supply the inferior poles of the thyroid. they are the primary source of blood for the four parathyroid glands.
 - superior vein = going nto internal jugular v
 - middle thyroid v =  also going nto internal jugular v ; **there is no artery counterpart- will be on the practical!**
 - inferior thyroid veins - drain inferiorly to brachiocephalic veins and might merge into each other.